camunda/camunda-docs-manual/content/reference/cmmn11/sentry.md

 # VariableOnPart

 VariableOnParts are defined on lifecycle transitions of a variable.
-VariableOnPart listens for the variable change (create or update or delete) in the scope or visibility of a sentry.
+Sentry with VariableOnPart is evaluated when the variable undergoes a transition (create or delete or update).
-A sentry can have more than one variableOnPart and have at most one `variable event` each.
+A sentry can have more than one variableOnPart and can have at most one `variable event` each.
+The attributes `id`, `variableName` and `variableEvent` are the mandatory attributes of the VariableOnPart.
 In Camunda, a sentry with a variableOnPart looks as follows

 ```